-Shadow volumes were introduced by Crow [1977].
-Bergeron [1985] generalized shadow volumes for non-manifold objects and non-planar polygons.
-BSP trees have been used to accelerate shadow volume computation [Chin and Feiner 1989; Chrysanthou and Slater 1995; Batagelo and Junior 1999], but they do not work well with dynamic lights or many moving objects.
+Shadow volumes were introduced by Crow [Cro77].
+Bergeron [Ber85] generalized shadow volumes for nonmanifold objects and non-planar polygons.
+BSP trees have been used to accelerate shadow volume computation [CF89, CS95, BJ99], but they do not work well with dynamic lights or many moving objects.

-One of the first hardware implementations of shadow volumes was demonstrated in Pixel-Planes 4 [Fuchs et al. 1985].
-Heidmann [1991] implemented Crow's algorithm on graphics hardware using the stencil buffer.
+One of the first hardware implementations of shadow volumes was demonstrated in Pixel-Planes 4 [FGH85].
+Heidmann [Hei91] implemented Crow's algorithm on graphics hardware using the stencil buffer.
 This approach, known as the z-pass method, can produce incorrect results when the viewport cuts through a shadow volume.
-Diefenbach [1996] presented capping methods, but these were not completely robust.
-To overcome the robustness problems many researchers have proposed z-fail testing for shadow volume computation [Carmack 2000; Everitt and Kilgard 2002].
-Lengyel [2002] described a hybrid algorithm that uses faster z-pass rendering when the viewport is not shadowed and z-fail rendering when the viewport is shadowed.
-McGuire et al. [2003] further improved the performance of Lengyel's algorithm by using culling and depth bounds clipping to reduce the fill consumptions as well as number of triangles rendered.
-Brabec and Seidel [2003] described an algorithm for fast shadow volume computation using the graphics hardware for silhouette edge computation.
+Diefenbach [Die96] presented capping methods, but these were not completely robust.
+To overcome these problems several researchers have proposed z-fail testing for shadow volume computation [Car00, EK02].
+Brabec and Seidel [BS03] described an algorithm for fast shadow volume computation using the graphics hardware for silhouette edge computation.